adamzki99/ubiquitous-pancake_PA1473_PY/README.md

-# -- Replace with the name of your project --
+# -- Group 15 EV3 Robot --

 ## Members of the group
 -- Replace with student information --
-* Adam Svensson adv@bth.se
-* Albin Persson alo@bth.se
+* Albin Hjertström albin.hjertstrom3@gmail.com

 ## Project Description
 -- Place a short description of the project so that the reader know what the goal of the repository is --